DeerHide/jira-toolkit/README.md

 ### Testing Your Setup

-Before importing your data, you can test your configuration:
+Before importing your data, test your configuration:

 ```bash
 # Test your configuration without processing data